Stochastic PDEs for large portfolios with general mean-reverting volatility processes: Introduction

-Since the above computation does not involve the $2N$ idiosyncratic Brownian motions, we do not need to simulate their paths, and thus we have a computationally efficient method for approximating the loss process when the number of assets $N$ is large.
+This approximation could then be used for pricing CDO tranches, whose payoffs are piecewise linear functions of this loss process, as well as for the computation of particular risk measures in a large market modelled as a large portfolio.

-Of course, the parameters of the distribution from which each $C_i$ is picked have to be estimated and, when the $C_i$s can take many different values, $n$ in \eqref{eq:1.8} has to be sufficiently large to give an accurate approximation.
-Moreover, our model is more computationally intensive than the one studied in \cite{BHHJR}, where the SPDE was one-dimensional and its coefficients did not depend on spatial variables.
-Therefore, even though we study the large portfolio limit to reduce computational complexity, a very large number of computations may still be required due to the random parameters, which could be a disadvantage of our setting.
-A nice way to calibrate our model for the purpose of CDO tranches pricing is to simply assume that $C_i$ equals the same constant vector $C$ for all $i \in \mathbb{N}$, solve the initial-boundary value problem numerically to estimate the loss process from
+Of course, the parameters of the distribution from which each $C_i$ is picked have to be estimated and, when the $C_i$s can take different values, $n$ in \eqref{eq:1.8} has to be sufficiently large to give an accurate approximation.
+A natural way to calibrate our model is to simply assume that $C_i$ equals the same deterministic vector $C$ for all $i \in \mathbb{N}$, solve the initial-boundary value problem numerically to estimate the loss process from

-for many different values of $C$ and initial data fitted to market CDS prices, and finally minimize the least squares distance between model and market prices of CDO tranches with different maturities to locate the best fit parameters.
-Obviously, under this constant coefficients setting, the empirical weak limit $v_{1,t}$ will coincide with the measure-valued process $v_{t,C}$ whose density $u_{t,C}$ satisfies our SPDE, just as in \cite{BHHJR}.
-Therefore, the multilevel Monte Carlo method used in \cite{GR} for the model studied in \cite{BHHJR}, if extended appropriately, could also be used for speeding up the approximation of CDO tranche prices under the above setting.
-Finally, a fast mean-reversion asymptotic analysis of our general stochastic volatility setting can be found in \cite{NK18}
+for many different values of $C$, and finally minimize the least squares distance between model and market prices of CDO tranches to determine the best fit value of the parameter vector $C$.
+The empirical weak limit $v_{1,t}$ in this deterministic coefficients setting will coincide with the measure-valued process $v_{t,C}$ whose density $u_{t,C}$ satisfies our SPDE, just as in \cite{BHHJR}.
+Therefore, the multilevel Monte Carlo method used in \cite{GR} for the model studied in \cite{BHHJR}, if extended appropriately, could also be used for our model to speed up the approximation of CDO tranche prices.